m0chan/m0chan.github.io/_posts/2019-07-31-How-To-Attack-Kerberos-101.md

 published: true
 ---

 *I want to start with article by saying I set out to learn Kerberos in greater detail and I figured that writing this would help cement my existing knowledge and give me reason to learn along the way, I am no Kerberos expert I am simply learning as I go along and getting my head around all the different terminologies so if you notice something amiss feel free to DM me and put me right.
-And if you do not understand something feel free to drop me a PM and I will do my best to help :)*
+And if you do not understand something feel free to drop me a DM and I will do my best to help :)*

 ![Image result for kerberos image](https://search-guard.com/wp-content/uploads/2018/12/elasticsearch_kibana_kerberos.gif)